As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 It sounds like you can pick up some good freebies from cruises.
 I'd love to go on a cruise.

-Nilza Marie Santana-Castillo from Adventuring on September 15, 2018:
+Nilza Marie Santana-Castillo from Atlanta on September 15, 2018:

 I went on my first cruise last December and loved every second of it.
 If you go to a sales pitch session being firm you aren't buying anything it can be really fun to try the product out.
 I got a facial attending one of those sessions!